 How Many Classes Can You Fail With Financial Aid Before You Lose Eligibility?

 Besides setting requirements for how many credits you have to complete, schools also cap how many credits you can take over your college career.
 Generally, you can take up to 150% of the total credit hours required for your program.
-For example, if a bachelor’s degree program requires 180 credits, the maximum amount of credits you can take and remain eligible for financial aid is 270.
+For example, if a bachelor’s degree program at CUNY Brooklyn requires 120 credits, the maximum credits you can take and remain eligible for financial aid is 180.
 You must meet the SAP requirements to ensure you maintain your eligibility for federal, state and institutional aid.

 What to Do If You Lose Your Financial Aid Due to Grades